juandroid007/simple-tic-tac-toe/README.md

 	./tttoe

-To debug, run:
+To debug, first build and run:

-	make debug
+	make dbg

 #### Notes:

-* ~~The game have a bug in the player input.
+* Solved. ~~The game have a bug in the player input.
 The out lines in terminal are duplicated.
-I have no idea of the cause.~~ Solved.
+I have no idea of the cause.~~

 * If you want to build in Windows, you have to